DefectDojo/django-DefectDojo/docs/content/en/about_defectdojo/contact_defectdojo_support.md

 weight: 3
 ---

-For DefectDojo Pro users, DefectDojo's Support team can be contacted in a variety of ways.

-## Contacting Support via Email
+DefectDojo Pro subscriptions come with full support from the DefectDojo Inc team during the initial trial period and beyond.

+Open Source users can receive assistance via the OWASP [Slack Channel](https://owasp.org/slack/invite), or on [GitHub](https://github.com/DefectDojo/django-DefectDojo).
+See our [Community Site](https://defectdojo.com/community) for more information.

+# Accessing Pro Support
+### Email

-Customers / Pro Users can always email our team directly at [support@defectdojo.com](mailto:support@defectdojo.com).
+Customers / Pro Users can always email our team directly at [support@defectdojo.com](mailto:support@defectdojo.com) for assistance.

-## Contacting Support through the DefectDojo app
+### Within DefectDojo

 You can contact us through the DefectDojo App:

-* by opening **Cloud Manager \> Contact Support** from the left sidebar**,**
+* by opening **Cloud Manager \> Contact Support** from the left sidebar
 * or through **{your\-instance}.defectdojo.com/cloud\_portal/support**.

 ![image](images/contact_defectdojo_support.png)

-## Contact Support through the DefectDojo Cloud Portal
+### Through the Cloud Portal

 You can also contact our support team through your Cloud Portal: